ilya-kozyrev/codelabs/beam-college-dataflow/codelab.md

 Applying `ParquetIO.read()` to the pipeline produce `PCollection` of `GenericRecord` and you should convert it into the Beam Row.
 Easiest way to do that is applying `MapElements.into` to the `PCollection<GenericRecord>`.
-One thing that you need to catch - transform function from `GenericRecord` into `Row`.
-And likely it also contains in `AvroUtils`.
+One thing that you need to provide to `via` method - transform function from `GenericRecord` into `Row`.
+And luckily it also contains in `AvroUtils`.

 ```java
 parquetRecords
     .apply("GenericRecordsToRow", MapElements.into(TypeDescriptor.of(Row.class))
         .via(AvroUtils.getGenericRecordToRowFunction(beamSchema)))
 ```

-The last thing that you need to do - specifying the coder for the new PCollection.
+The last thing that you need to do - specify the coder for the new PCollection.
 A fully implemented method: